Klaus Knopper

 Klaus Knopper (born 1968 in Ingelheim) is a German electrical engineer and free software developer.

 Knopper is the creator of Knoppix, a well-known live CD Linux distribution.
 He received his degree in electrical engineering from the Kaiserslautern University of Technology (in German: Technische Universität Kaiserslautern), co-founded LinuxTag in 1996 (a major European Linux expo) and has been a self-employed information technology consultant since 1998.
 He also teaches at the Kaiserslautern University of Applied Sciences.

 Knopper is married to Adriane Knopper, who has a visual impairment.
-She has been assisting Knopper with a version of Knoppix for blind and visually impaired people, released in the third quarter of 2007 as a live CD.
-Her name has been given to Adriane Knoppix.
+She assisted Knopper with a version of Knoppix for blind and visually impaired people, released in the third quarter of 2007 as a live CD.
+Her name was given to Adriane Knoppix.

 Adriane is a desktop or "non-graphical user interface" for blind computer beginners.
 It will work on any Linux distribution that has a screenreader (preferably SBL (Screenreader for Blind Linux Users)) and some text-based tools for Internet access and normal work.